 Just a few decades ago, researchers discovered that there’s another kind of low-level, often overlooked inflammation going on all the time in your body.
 This is what is now known as chronic inflammation.

 Chronic inflammation can occur from low-lying and ignored infections; low back pain, shoulder pain, and other muscular-skeletal problems; stressful lifestyle; poor diet; lack of sleep; and more.

 The problem with chronic inflammation is that it demands a constant recruiting of your body’s natural chemical mediators, which, over time, ends up doing damage to tissues and depleting vitality and health.
 As a result, chronic inflammation is connected with virtually every chronic degenerative disease of aging: heart disease, stroke, loss of eyesight, Alzheimer’s Disease, obesity, Type 2 Diabetes, osteoporosis, cancer, and others.

 That’s why everything we recommend to our patients — hormones, peptides, exercise, diet and lifestyle changes — is geared toward keeping chronic inflammation as low as possible.

 A key factor is optimizing hormone levels.
 Hormones are by nature anti-inflammatory.
 All the major hormones, including testosterone, DHEA, estrogen, progesterone, HGH, and thyroid, reduce the presence of the chemical mediators and markers of inflammation.
 Therefore, by optimizing hormone levels, you can stave off the degeneration and accelerated aging that chronic inflammation causes.

-To optimize your hormone levels and start reducing chronic inflammation today, come in for an evaluation: email firstname.lastname@example.org or call (323) 874-9355.
-We care for patients from all over the world, so you do not need to be living in Southern California for us to help.
+To optimize your hormone levels and be prescribed a protocol to start reducing chronic inflammation today, contact us for an evaluation: email firstname.lastname@example.org or call (323) 874-9355.
+We can work remotely with you from anywhere in the United States, so you do not need to leave your house to become a patient.